 Polenta, egg yolk, leeks and Comté (£6) was a hearty affair and was a meal in itself.

-A main course venison’s with its moisture locked in through salt baking, came pink in the middle, served on a bed of chopped caveolo nero and hazelnuts which provided an absorbing platform for meat juices.
-A dollop of puréed beetroot was thrown in to slather on each bite.
+For a main we ordered the venison, its moisture was locked in through salt baking – the centre was pink and juicy and the pile of chopped cavelo nero and hazelnuts it came on absorbed the luscious juices.
+A dollop of puréed beetroot was thrown in, we slathered it on each bite.
 There was absolutely nothing that didn’t belong on this plate (£26).

 Lamb en croute was a skilful play on not just pastry cookery but how to do the meat justice by keeping it moist and succulent.
 The earthy Jerusalem artichoke purée seemed to suggest that it had lashings of butter in there to make it velvety smooth (£28).